The DIRECT Path of Meditation that Leads to Living ALOHA

 According to Aunty Pilahi Pakī, Aunty Morrnah Nālamakū Simeona, and Aunty Nānā Veary, three of Hawaiʻi’s most beloved and respected Native Hawaiian wisdom keepers of the 20th century, ALOHA refers to the living life-force energy of the universe itself — the consciousness from which everything arises.

-When we live in alignment with ALOHA we naturally experience:
+When we live in alignment with ALOHA we naturally and consistently experience:

 • peace